OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 In Outlook, a user can group messages and appointments by using a category to color-code them.
 The user defines categories in a master list on their mailbox.
 They can then apply one or more categories to an item.

 > [!NOTE]
-> This feature is not supported in Outlook for iOS or Outlook for Android.
+> This feature is not supported in Outlook on iOS or Android.

 #### [Categories](/javascript/api/outlook/office.categories)